python-cffi/cffi/doc/source/overview.rst

 errors, as usual e.g. if you misdeclare some function's signature.

 Note that the ``C header`` part can contain arbitrary C code.
-You can use it to declare some more helpers written in C.  To export these helpers to Python, put their signature in the ``cdef()`` too.
+You can use it to declare some more helper functions written in C.  To export these helpers to Python, put their signature in the ``cdef()`` too.
+(You can use the ``static`` C keyword, as in ``static int myhelper(int x) { real_code_here; }``, because these helpers are only referenced from the "magic" C code that is generated afterwards in the same C file.)

 This can be used for example to wrap "crazy" macros into more standard C functions.
-(If all you need is to call "non-crazy" macros, then you can directly declare them in the ``cdef()`` as if they were functions.)
+The extra layer of C can be useful for other reasons too, like calling functions that expect some complicated argument structures that you prefer to build in C rather than in Python.
+On the other hand, if all you need is to call "function-like" macros, then you can directly declare them in the ``cdef()`` as if they were functions.

 The generated piece of C code should be the same independently on the platform on which you run it, so in simple cases you can simply